Get started with Mizzou

 Faculty spotlight

-Nikki Ashcraft is an expert in language teaching methodology and adult learning, with extensive international experience in Latin America and the Middle East.
-Dr. Ashcraft has held numerous leadership positions in the Mid-America Teachers of English to Speakers of Other Languages (TESOL) association and TESOL International Association and has served as an English language specialist with the U.S. Department of State on projects in Sri Lanka, Pakistan and Russia.
-She publishes and presents widely on classroom instruction and teacher professional development topics.
+Nikki Ashcraft is a teaching professor in the College of Education and Human Development at the University of Missouri.
+Dr. Ashcraft is an expert in language teaching methodology and adult learning, with extensive international experience in Latin America and the Middle East.
+She has held numerous leadership positions in the MIDTESOL association and TESOL International and has served as an English Language Specialist with the U.S. Department of State on projects in Sri Lanka, Pakistan and Russia.
+Dr. Ashcraft was recognized with the 2025 UPCEA Excellence in Teaching Award for her sustained contributions to online education.
+She publishes and presents widely on topics related to classroom instruction and teacher professional development.

 Rachel J. Pinnow is interested in the multimodal ways second language learners gain interactional competencies in academic contexts.
 Dr. Pinnow conducts both national and international research, funded through the National Science Foundation, to foster expert praxis among teachers of English to speakers of other languages and second language acquisition educators.